sandermvanvliet/Presentations/ContinuousDeliveryThroughTheCloud/Continuous Delivery through the Cloud.md

 * Copy the source code of the production version and build and release that?
 * Use that elaborate branching strategy we created when we started the project?

 These options all feel suboptimal and bit risky to pull off.
-How would you know that a fix you apply in the production hotfix branch is incorporated in the next feature release?
+How would you know that a fix you apply in the production hot-fix branch is incorporated in the next feature release?
 If you pick a previous version can you be absolutely sure that no other bugs have been included in the meantime?
 And even if you have different branches, do you have a build & deployment pipeline for all of them?

 To get around this problem the approach to making changes in the first place needs to be changed.
 Instead of working on a feature and committing when the work is done or that a feature is broken while it's being changed, developers need to ensure that whatever change they make doesn't break the application.
 Easier said than done, I can assure you.